 Breathwork helps to heal holistically.

 This breathwork is such an effective means of achieving a significant anxiety reduction.
 Why is breathwork so important?
 I do it every morning.
-It’s so important.
+It’s so significant.
 As you know, we have the nervous system.

 One of these is called the sympathetic nervous system.
 That nervous system is also known as the hunter and flight response.
 Some of you have heard that word.